michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.15 - 08/05/2021 =
+- Tweaked the way to generate template IDs.
+- Fixed a bug that using a combination of White and Black List options produced duplicated items in some cases.
+- Fixed PHP notices of calling functions incorrectly when the unit is saved with the Load with JavaScript unit option enabled.

 = 4.6.14 - 08/04/2021 =
 - Fixed a bug that using a combination of White List ASIN and Black List Title/Description options caused too many database queries.